Paw-Prints, Howls and Purrs!

 Alaska's KAAATs Mission Statement

-Our mission is to AdvoCATe, EduCATe, promote awareness, and adoptions for the cats of the Alaskan community and the people who care about them.
+Our mission is to AdvoCATe, EduCATe, promote awareness, and adoptions for the cats of the Alaskan community with a focus on special needs and the people who care about them.

 Alaska’s KAAATs is a registered non-profit and all of our services are free.